Mailroom: 430 Burrowes Building

 He delivered the Martin Ridge Lecture in Literature at the Huntington Library in 2017.

-Current research projects include editing Paradise Lost (the first edition to include both the 1667 and 1674 texts of the poem) for the new Oxford University Press edition of The Complete Works of John Milton; and working on a new book entitled Tyrannical Powers: Representations of Tyranny in Milton's England and Early Modern Europe, a study examining how ideas and theories of tyranny became the subject of fresh interpretation, intense debate, and representation in Milton's age.
+Current research projects include editing Paradise Lost (the first edition to include both the 1667 and 1674 texts of the poem) for the new Oxford University Press edition of The Complete Works of John Milton (forthcoming in 2024); and working on a new book entitled Tyrannical Powers: Representations of Tyranny in Milton's England and Early Modern Europe, a study examining how ideas and theories of tyranny became the subject of fresh interpretation, intense debate, and representation in Milton's age.

 Areas of Specialization